top of page

 Avoid Common Clichés

-While clichés can occasionally work if used in a creative manner, they should be avoided in writing short stories, especially in the context of a competition.
-Overused plots like "it was all a dream" will make your story feel unoriginal.
+While clichés can occasionally work if used creatively, they should be avoided in writing short stories, especially in the context of a short story competition.
+Overused plots like "it was all a dream" will make your piece feel unoriginal.

 Respect Your Reader

 Don't underestimate your audience or over-explain details due to fear of misunderstanding.
-This approach causes flat stories that tell too much and show too little, which will hurt your chances.
-Trust your reader to make their own connections and draw their conclusions.
-It'll do well to help you develop an engaging story and stay within the word limit.
+This approach causes flat stories that tell too much and show too little, which may dampen your prose.
+Trust your reader to make their own connections and draw their conclusions; it'll help to keep your writing engaging while also staying within the word limit.

 Add a Twist

 Short stories often benefit from ending with a twist.
 Crafting such endings requires a certain creativity; they should be unique and unexpected.
-A powerful twist will make your story quite memorable.
+A powerful twist goes a long way in increasing memorability.
 Remember - start strong, end strong!

 Learn Something?
 Next Steps: